MSU Billings Student Policies & Procedures Handbook

 Any student seeking remedy on the basis of disability must register as a person with a disability with the Director of Disability Support Services and must provide all required documentation of disability.
 Contact Disability Support Services for more information about Montana State University Billings’ policy concerning documentation.

 The residency status of a student is set by policy established by the Board of Regents.
-A copy of the regulations used to interpret and establish residency status is available in the Office of Admissions and Records.
-A summary of the policy can be found in the General Bulletin.
-Complaints regarding residency status should be filed with the Office of Admissions and Records, which will make a determination.
+A copy of the regulations used to interpret and establish residency status is available in the Registrar’s Office.
+Complaints regarding residency status should be filed with the Registrar’s Office, which will make a determination.
 Contested decisions are heard by the Chancellor.